beringresearch/ivis/README.md

 # ivis

-Implementation of the ivis algorithm as described in the paper 'Structure-preserving visualisation of high dimensional single-cell data with deep Siamese Neural Networks.
+Implementation of the ivis algorithm as described in the paper 'Structure-preserving visualisation of high dimensional single-cell data with deep Siamese Neural Networks'.

 This algorithm uses a siamese neural network trained on triplets to reduce the dimensionality of data to two dimensions for visualization.
 Each triplet is sampled from one of the <i>k</i> nearest neighbours as approximated by the Annoy library, with neighbouring points being pulled together and non-neighours being pushed away.